ishani-narwankar/ishani-narwankar.github.io/_projects/01-AUV.md

 <br>

 ## **ROS Architecture**
-### **Implementing ORBSLAM 2 (Orb Feature SLAM) Underwater**
+### **Implementing ORBSLAM 2 (Feature-based SLAM) Underwater**
 In order to localize the AUV while conducting autonomous waypoint navigation, I am generating a map using visual odometry and depth data.
-The available ROS package ORBSLAM 2 calculates the camera trajectory and creates a sparse 3D reconstruction for monocular cameras.
+The available ROS package ORB SLAM 2 calculates the camera trajectory and creates a sparse 3D reconstruction for monocular cameras.

-ORB SLAM 2 was developed for ROS1, so I ported it into ROS2 in order to use it on my system which uses ROS2 Iron.
+ORB SLAM 2 was developed for ROS1, so I ported it into ROS2 Iron to make it compatible with my system.
 This required me to rewrite part of the ROS2 porting package for ORB SLAM.
 After porting the package into ROS2, my main task was tuning the ORB parameters and adjusting the package to work in an underwater environment.

+The two main ways to tune the system for better underwater feature detection results is to calibrate the camera and tune the orb parameters.
+The pictures below display my camera calibration process while calibrating the AUV's camera in air and underwater.
+I utilized MATLAB's camera calibration app in order to visualize and minimize the reprojection errors amongst various calibration photos taken.
+I then converted the results of these calibrations into OpenCV calibration files for the ORB SLAM 2 package to utilize during run time.

 <center><b>Camera Calibration in Air</b></center>
 <p float="center">